kengz/openai_lab/source/index.html.md

 _An experimentation system for Reinforcement Learning using OpenAI and Keras._

-The _OpenAI Lab_ is created to let us do Reinforcement Learning (RL) like science - _theorize, experiment_.
-We can theorize as fast as we think, and experiment as fast as the computers can run.

-The lab provides an easy-to-use interface to [OpenAI Gym](https://gym.openai.com/) and [Keras](https://keras.io/), combined with an automated experimental and analytics framework.
-We had tested several deep reinforcement learning algorithms with _OpenAI Lab_ and solved a few OpenAI environments - by running hundreds of experiments with minimal setup and few lines of code - we will show by example below.
+The OpenAI Lab is created to do Reinforcement Learning (RL) like science - _theorize, experiment_.
+It provides an easy to use interface to [OpenAI Gym](https://gym.openai.com/) and [Keras](https://keras.io/), combined with an automated experimental and analytics framework.

-Before this, experiments used to be hard and slow, as we often have to write most things from scratch and reinvent the wheels.
-To solve this, the lab provides a standard, extensible platform with a host of reusable components.
-This lowers the experimental complexity and enables an explosion of experiments.
-We can quickly add new RL component, make new combinations, run hyperparameter selection and solve environments.
-This unlocks a new perspective to treat RL as a full-on experimental science.
+While these are powerful tools, they take a lot to get running.
+Of many implementations we saw which solve OpenAI gym environments, many had to rewrite the same basic components instead of just the new components being researched.

+To address this, _OpenAI Lab_ does three things.

+1. Handles the basic RL environment and algorithm setups.
+2. Provides a standard, extensible platform with reusable components for developing deep reinforcement learning algorithms.
+3. Provides a rigorous experimentation system with logs, plots and analytics for testing new RL algorithms.
+Experimental settings are logged in a standardized format so that solutions can be reproduced by anyone using the Lab.

+With OpenAI Lab, we could focus on researching the essential elements of reinforcement learning such as the algorithm, policy, memory (experience replay), and parameter tuning to solve the OpenAI environments.
+We could also test our hypotheses more reliably.

 <div style="max-width: 100%"><img alt="Timelapse of OpenAI Lab" src="./images/lab_demo_dqn.gif" /></div>

-_Timelapse of OpenAI Lab (open the gif in new tab for larger size)._
+_Timelapse of OpenAI Lab, solving Cartpole._

 ## Lab Demo